Cookies on BBB.org

 • Ask the pet sitter for personal references, and then call them to inquire about the quality of pet care they received.

-• Leave a pet sitter checklist so they don’t forget anything and and so they have easy access to your contact information in case of emergency.
+• Leave a pet sitter checklist so they don’t forget anything and have easy access to your contact information in case of emergency.
 Leave veterinary or animal hospital information and go over any medications your pet may need.

 • If you are using a service, check BBB.org to read reviews and find a trustworthy pet sitter near you.